mosquito/aio-pika/docs/source/rabbitmq-tutorial/2-work-queues.rst

 In the previous part of this tutorial we sent a message containing `"Hello World!"`.
 Now we'll be sending strings that stand for complex tasks.
-We don't have a real-world task, like images to be resized or pdf files to be rendered, so let's fake it by just pretending we're busy - by using the time.sleep() function.
+We don't have a real-world task, like images to be resized or pdf files to be rendered, so let's fake it by just pretending we're busy - by using the `asyncio.sleep()` function.
 We'll take the number of dots in the string as its complexity; every dot will account for one second of "work".
 For example, a fake task described by Hello... will take three seconds.